 There were two related, but phylogenetically and geographically distinct, epidemic clades that largely originated from SSA.
 The Central/Eastern African clade included 166 isolates, all but two of which (from RSA) came from this region.
 Of these, 126/155 (82%) were MDR and 148/153 (97%) displayed phenotypic resistance to between one and four antimicrobial classes.
 All of these genomes contained at least five predicted resistance genes and 128 (77%) contained nine (Table 2 and Supplementary Table 2).
 155/165 (94%) of these isolates were cultured from a normally sterile compartment of a human (i.e. blood or cerebrospinal fluid) and were considered to be causing invasive disease (Table 2).
 The second African epidemic clade was significantly associated with West Africa with 65/66 isolates coming from this region and one isolate from USA.
 This clade was also associated with drug resistance (62 [94%] resistant to ≥1 antimicrobial class by phenotype and genotype) and human invasive disease (61 [92%]).
-It also included two isolates phage type 4.
+It also included two isolates that were subtyped as phage type 4.

 The remaining 58 isolates included in this study were extremely diverse, phylogenetically, temporally and geographically.
-Only two displayed any phenotypic , one of which was MDR.
+Only two displayed any phenotypic AMR, one of which was MDR.
 Inspection of the genome revealed that five had predicted AMR genes in addition to aac(6')-Iy, four of which were isolated in sub-Saharan Africa.
 Twenty were associated with invasive human disease, and six were recovered from stool.
 Three isolates were from stocks of rodenticide and these were phylogenetically remote from both global-epidemic and the two African epidemic clades.

+To add further context to these findings we screened the entire publically available Public Health England (PHE) sequenced Salmonella routine surveillance collection, which includes 2,986 S. Enteritidis genomes, 265 of which were associated with travel to Africa (Supplementary Figure 1).
+Within this huge collection, including 61 (2.0%) bloodstream isolates and 2670 (89.4%) stool isolates, only 6 isolates (4 from blood culture, 1 from stool) fell within to the West African clade and 1 (from stool) belonged to the Central/Eastern African clade.
+Notably, these isolates were all either associated with travel to Africa and/or taken from patients of African origin.

-It is apparent from the location of the archetypal reference isolate and archetypal phage types in the phylogeny (Supplementary Figure ) that the majority of S. Enteritidis studied previously belonged to the global epidemic clade associated with enterocolitis in industrialised countries. additional previously unrecognized lineages have emerged, largely restricted to Africa, that are strongly associated with MDR and invasive disease.
+It is apparent from the location of the archetypal reference isolate and archetypal phage types in the phylogeny (Supplementary Figure 2) that the majority of S. Enteritidis studied previously belonged to the global epidemic clade associated with enterocolitis in industrialised countries.
+Furthermore, its also clear that two additional, previously unrecognized S. Enteritidis lineages have emerged, largely restricted to Africa, that are strongly associated with MDR and invasive disease.

-To understand how recently these lineages emerged we used Bayesian Evolutionary Analysis by Sampling Trees (BEAST) to reconstruct the temporal history of the epidemic clades [29].
-These data (Supplementary Figure ) estimate the most recent common ancestor (MRCA) of the Central/Eastern African clade dates to 1945 (95% Credible Interval [CrI]: 1924-1951) and for the West African clade it was 1933 (95% CrI: 1901-1956).
-We estimate the MRCA of the global epidemic clade originated around 1918 (95% CrI: 1879-1942 – Supplementary Figure ), with a modern expansion occurring in 1976 (95% CrI: 1968-1983), whereas the paraphyletic cluster from which it emerged dates to approximately 1711 (95% CrI: 1420-1868).
+To understand how recently these African-associated lineages emerged we used Bayesian Evolutionary Analysis by Sampling Trees (BEAST) to reconstruct the temporal history of the epidemic clades [29].
+These data (Supplementary Figure 3) estimate the most recent common ancestor (MRCA) of the Central/Eastern African clade dates to 1945 (95% Credible Interval [CrI]: 1924-1951) and for the West African clade it was 1933 (95% CrI: 1901-1956).
+We estimate the MRCA of the global epidemic clade originated around 1918 (95% CrI: 1879-1942 – Supplementary Figure 4), with a modern expansion occurring in 1976 (95% CrI: 1968-1983), whereas the paraphyletic cluster from which it emerged dates to approximately 1711 (95% CrI: 1420-1868).

 The contribution of the accessory genome to the emergence of the African clades